The Tale Of Two Feral Kittens

 In the meantime, they are happy to bask in the luxury of their new home where they are safe and warm, and where food appears regularly as if by magic.
 To these two little gems who somehow managed to cling to life scavenging amongst the rubble and dirt, it must seem like another world.
 Perhaps they think they have died and gone to heaven.

 For us, it has been a wonderful experience to feed them and watch them grow stronger and healthier every day.
 Before, it was all about survival.
-Now, they haven't a worry in the world.
+Now, they haven't a care in the world.